 - persistent worrying ideas that seem ‘silly or crazy’

 There are many other indicators of anxiety as well.
 Anxiety can creep into one’s life for a number of reasons.
-Fact of the matter is that coping with the symptoms of anxiety can be challenging.
-It can be difficult to carry out every day routines when one is battling anxiety.
+The fact of the matter is that coping with the symptoms of anxiety can be challenging.
+It can be difficult to carry out everyday routines when one is battling anxiety.
 That is why it is important that one receives proper care.
 If you have a loved one struggling with anxiety, encourage them to seek professional advice to develop a plan for positive change.

 How Therapy Works